Hash Brown Vegan Breakfast Casserole

 2. Cheese sauce- I often freeze the cheese sauce to use in other recipes, so I always have some on hand.

-3. Frozen hash browns- When purchasing frozen hash brown, read the label to make sure the only ingredient is potatoes.
+3. Frozen hash browns- When purchasing frozen hash browns, read the label to make sure the only ingredient is potatoes.
 Aldi's brand is perfect for this recipe.
-Off brands of hash browns often work well and have only potatoes as an ingredient.
+Off-brands of hash browns often work well and have only potatoes as an ingredient.

 Nutrition